 How Soil Type Affects Your Garden Watering Schedule

 Before you set any watering schedule, you need to know what kind of soil you are working with.
-Soil structure determines how quickly water moves through the ground and how long it stays available to plant roots.
+Soil structure determines how quickly water moves through the ground and how long plant roots can access it.
 Two gardens sitting next to each other can have very different watering needs simply because of what is underneath.

 Sandy Soil Drains Fast and Needs More Frequent Watering